An R Introduction to Statistics

 SPSS File

-For the data files in SPSS format, it can be opened with the read.spss function from the foreign package.
+For the data files in SPSS format, it can be opened with the function read.spss also from the foreign package.
 There is a "to.data.frame" option for choosing whether a data frame is to be returned.
+By default, it returns a list of components instead.

 > library(foreign) # load the foreign package